mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-## Q: What should I do when an error `Stream isn't enough` is displayed during executing the model on the Ascend platform？
+## Q: What should I do when an error `Stream isn't enough` is displayed during executing the model on the Ascend platform?

 A: Stream represents an operation queue.
 Tasks on the same stream are executed in sequence, and different streams can be executed in parallel.
 Various operations in the network generate tasks and are assigned to streams to control the concurrent mode of task execution.
 Ascend platform has a limit on the number of tasks on the same stream, and tasks that exceed the limit will be assigned to new streams.
 The multiple parallel methods of MindSpore will also be assigned to new streams, such as parallel communication operators.
 Therefore, when the number of assigned streams exceeds the resource limit of the Ascend platform, an error will be reported.
 Reference solution: